-Ahead of the iOS 10.1 release date, Apple’s pushed an iOS 10.1 beta to developers and those in the free and public Beta Software Program.
+Ahead of the iOS 10.1 release date, Apple’s pushed an iOS 10.1 beta to developers and those in the free Beta Software Program.

-The iOS 10.1 beta 1 isn’t a big release but there are still some very good reasons to think about trying it out on your iPhone, iPad or iPad touch.
+The iOS 10.1 beta isn’t as big as last year’s iOS 9.1 release but there are still some very good reasons to think about trying it out on your iPhone, iPad or iPad touch.
 We’ve outlined a list of reasons to look at if you’re unsure of its merits.

 Before you install the iOS 10.1 beta, make sure you prepare your iPhone, iPad or iPod touch.
 A little prep work will go a long way toward preventing iOS 10.1 beta problems.
-And yes, there are iOS 10.1 beta problems.
+And yes, there are problems with the iOS 10.1 beta.

-Here are a few of the issues testers have lurking in the first iOS 10.1 beta.
+Testers have located a number of problems lurking in the first three iOS 10.1 beta updates.
 They include issues with display brightness, the keyboard cursor, and more.

-To help, we’ve put together a game plan that outlines the steps we take before we install beta software on our devices.
+To help you, we’ve put together a game plan that outlines the steps we take before we install beta software on our devices.

 We’ve also put together a guide that will take you through the beta installation process.
-If iOS 10.1 beta is your first beta, make sure you take a look at those before you go through with the process.
+If this is your first time installing a beta on your iPhone or iPad, make sure you take a look at those before you go through with the process.
 They could save you some time.

 iOS 10.1 Release Date

 Earlier this year, at its iPhone 7 launch event, Apple confirmed an update for release later this year.
-At the time, the company failed to outline the update’s name.
-We now know it’s iOS 10.1.
+At the time, the company failed to outline the update’s name but we now know it as iOS 10.1.

-We’d expect iOS 10.1 beta testing to take a few weeks (at least) so we’d expect the final version of the update to roll out in October or November ahead of the holidays.
+We’d expect iOS 10.1 beta testing to last a few more days (at least) with a final release coming in late October or November ahead of the holidays.

 iOS 10.1 Release Time